xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### MACsec Support
-Starting IOS-XR 24.4.1, MACsec is supported on all ports of Cisco 8711-32FH-M. All ports are connected to PHY supporting the feature.
+Starting IOS-XR 24.4.1, MACsec is supported on all ports of Cisco 8711-32FH-M without performance impact.
+All ports are connected to PHY supporting the feature.
 It can be supported on 10G, 25G, 40G, 100G, 400G ports and also any breakout ports.
 ![]({{site.baseurl}}images/Screenshot 2024-12-24 at 10.18.13 AM.png)  ![Screenshot 2024-12-24 at 10.18.13 AM.png]({{site.baseurl}}/images/Screenshot 2024-12-24 at 10.18.13 AM.png)

 - Full line-rate MACsec encryption engines to enable secure and low latency transport